ibm-cloud-docs/EventStreams/setting_up_app_vpn.md

 {: step}

    a.
 Create a Client VPN endpoint that does the following:
-      * Provides all clients access to a single VPC.
+      * Provides all clients with access to a single VPC.
-      * Provides all clients access to the internet.
+      * Provides all clients with access to the internet.
       * Uses mutual authentication.
    b.
 Complete the steps detailed in [Getting started with Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html){: external}.

-## Step 3: Test the {{site.data.keyword.messagehub}} producer and consumer sample applications
+## (Optional) Step 3: Test the {{site.data.keyword.messagehub}} producer and consumer sample applications
 {: #test_sample_apps}
 {: step}

+To test sending and receiving messages, you can optionally use the {{site.data.keyword.messagehub}} Java sample.
+The sample shows how a producer sends messages to a consumer by using a topic.
+The same sample program is used to consume messages and produce messages.

-Complete the steps detailed in [{{site.data.keyword.messagehub}} Getting Started](/docs/EventStreams?topic=EventStreams-getting-started){: external} to ensure that you can run these sample applications successfully.
+Use the steps detailed in [{{site.data.keyword.messagehub}} Getting Started](/docs/EventStreams?topic=EventStreams-getting-started){: external} to run the sample application.

+Alternatively, you can also use your own applications to perform this validation.

-## Step 4: Test the {{site.data.keyword.messagehub}} CLI
+## (Optional) Step 4: Test the {{site.data.keyword.messagehub}} CLI
 {: #test_cli}
 {: step}

-Complete the steps detailed in [{{site.data.keyword.messagehub}} CLI reference](docs/EventStreams?topic=EventStreams-cli_reference).

-**Question:** Is the suggestion that the user runs a few of these commands as a test?
-There are no steps as such in the CLI topic.
-{: note}
+In the previous step, you used the sample application to produce and consume messages.
+You can optionally use the information in [{{site.data.keyword.messagehub}} CLI reference](docs/EventStreams?topic=EventStreams-cli_reference) to verify that the {{site.data.keyword.messagehub}} CLI can communicate with your {{site.data.keyword.messagehub}} deployment.
+The {{site.data.keyword.messagehub}} CLI enables you to easily work with topics and consumer groups.

+Alternatively, you can also use your own applications to perform this validation.